rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 For each respective bank, Midtrans creates a virtual account which is allocated to merchant.

 ?> Please make sure to create your [Midtrans account](/en/midtrans_account/overview), before proceeding with this section.
 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>

 The overall Bank Tranfer end-to-end payment proccess is illustrated in following sequence diagram:
 ![bank transfer sequence diagram](./../../asset/image/core_api-sequence_bank_transfer.png)
 </article>
 </details>

 ## Sandbox Environment

 The steps given below use [Midtrans *Sandbox* environment](https://account.midtrans.com/) to test the integration process.
 Please make sure that you use the *Server Key* and *Client Key* for the *Sandbox* environment.
 For more details, refer to [Retrieving API Access Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).
 ##  Steps for Integration
 To integrate with Bank Transfer payment method, follow the steps given below.
 #### 1. Sending Transaction Data to API Charge
-Charge API request should be generated from merchant backend.
-To authenticate the request, a server key is required.
-Server key can be accessed through the account.
+Charge API request should be generated from your backend.
+The request is authenticated with a server key, which can be accessed through the account.
 After the request is sent, you will get the va_number.
 #### Endpoints
 | Environment | Method | URL                                        |
 | ----------- | ------ | ------------------------------------------ |
 | Sandbox     | POST   | https://api.sandbox.midtrans.com/v2/charge |
 | Production  | POST   | https://api.midtrans.com/v2/charge         |
 ####   Headers
 | Header Name   | Description                                            | Required | Values                |
 | ------------- | ------------------------------------------------------ | -------- | --------------------- |
 | Accept        | The format of the data to be returned.                 | Required | application/json      |